rock-core/autoproj-sync/README.md

 Autoproj Sync works only on workspaces that use separate prefixes.
-If you did not enable prefixes when bootstrapping your workspace, the easiest is to re-bootstrap a new clean one.
+If you did not enable prefixes when bootstrapping your workspace, the easiest is to re-bootstrap a new clean one, passing the `--separate-prefixes` option.

 ## Usage